Changes to how undergraduate pre-registration nursing, midwifery and allied health courses are funded

-HEFCE-funded HEIs will receive £32 million to support these courses in 2017-18 for the first entry cohort of students under the new finance arrangements.
+HEFCE-funded HEIs received £32 million to support these courses in 2017-18 for the first entry cohort of students under the new finance arrangements.

 In order to inform funding allocations, HEFCE commissioned KPMG to carry out a study into how much it costs to run nursing, midwifery and allied health courses (NMAH).

 All HE providers of NMAH were invited to participate in the data collection exercise.
 KPMG was able to use data from 43 providers, offering the breadth of coverage necessary to deliver reliable outcomes.